Welfare FAQ

 • What is the Welfare Service?

-The Welfare Service is a confidential service that can provide advice and support for a wide range of issues or possible difficulties, we are not counsellors , but we are happy to listen and offer support or provide alternative suggestions where this is possible.
-We have found that some students like having a safe environment where they can talk to someone independent and have found this helpful in helping them to process what they are experiencing and work towards positive outcomes, and we will provide you with an Action Plan.
+The Welfare Service is a confidential service that can provide pastoral and well-being support and advice for a wide range of issues and difficulties.
+We are not qualified counselors, but we offer a soft counseling service that we are happy to listen to and offer support to any issues you may have.
+We have found that some students like having a safe environment where they can talk to someone independently and have found this helpful in helping them to process what they are experiencing and work towards positive outcomes.
+We will provide you with an Action Plan.

 • Personal Relationships